 WHAT IS KALEIDOSCOPE?

-Our work is grounded in the belief that each child is God’s workmanship, we as volunteers are equally God’s workmanship and our ministry will be advanced through intentional RECIPROCAL RELATIONSHIPS pointing both members toward the Kingdom.
-Our work is grounded in the hope for all people to live out their GOD-GIVEN POTENTIALclaiming the abundant life Christ lavishes on us.
+Our work is grounded in the belief that each child is God’s workmanship, we as volunteers are equally God’s workmanship and our ministry will be advanced through intentional reciprocal relationships pointing both members toward the Kingdom.
+Our work is grounded in the hope for all people to live out their God-given potential claiming the abundant life Christ pours on us.
 This process requires commitment, time and faithfulness in order to steer towards completion.
 Our team members must count the cost and yet, we will create varied levels to allow for both the volunteers growth and the good of the children.

 A Kaleidoscope Tutor is responsible for leading a weekly 1-hour reading station for a group of 5-10 students, and following the Kaleidoscope tutoring routine while encouraging and motivating students to grow academically and socially.

 A Kaleidoscope Mentor is responsible for weekly meetings with one mentor student for an entire school year including, tutoring the mentor student, playing games of interest, and acting as a positive role model while making a lasting friendship.

 A Kaleidoscope Enrichment Leader is responsible for leading small groups of Kaleidoscope students in an enrichment activity, such as soccer or drama.
 An Enrichment Leader will also assist the component lead in leading a large group of Kaleidoscope students, while encouraging and motivating Kaleidoscope students.

 Responsible for praying for and encouraging one assigned mentor/mentee relationship and meeting with assigned mentor, monthly, for one school year.

 *Kaleidoscope provides training, support, and resources for all positions.
 Previous experience is not required to volunteer with Kaleidoscope.